William Pitt the Younger: Ireland

+Pitt maintained close control over Ireland.
+The Lord Lieutenants were to follow his policy of Protestant control and very little reform for the Catholic majority.
+When the opposition Portland group joined Pitt's ministry, splitting the Foxite opposition, Pitt was put in a difficult situation.
+He wanted to replace his friend Westmorland, who was Lord Lieutenant, with Lord Camden, whom he could trust.
+However, one of Portland's group, Earl Fitzwilliam, wanted the position.
+Pitt, to keep Portland on side, appointed Fitzwilliam but allowed the new Lord Lieutenant to believe that he had free range to reform the government in Ireland.
+Thus, when Fitzwilliam's reforms became public in London he was quickly recalled and Camden replaced him.
+This ensured Pitt had his man in Dublin Castle, whilst also retaining Portland and his group.
+The unfortunate effect was to produce optimism amongst Irish Catholics who wanted political reform.
 In May 1798, the long-simmering unrest in Ireland exploded into outright rebellion with the United Irishmen Society launching a revolt to win independence for Ireland.
 Pitt took an extremely repressive approach to the United Irishmen with the Crown executing about 1,500 United Irishmen after the revolt.
 The revolt of 1798 destroyed Pitt's faith in the governing competence of the Dublin parliament (dominated by Protestant Ascendancy families).
 Thinking a less sectarian and more conciliatory approach would have avoided the uprising, Pitt sought an Act of Union that would make Ireland an official part of the United Kingdom and end the "Irish Question".
 The French expeditions to Ireland in 1796 and 1798 (to support the United Irishmen) were regarded by Pitt as near-misses that might have provided an Irish base for French attacks on Britain, thus making the "Irish Question" a national security matter.
 As the Dublin parliament did not wish to disband, Pitt made generous use of what would now be called "pork barrel politics" to bribe Irish MPs to vote for the Act of Union.